Electric motors

 continuously—and we'd be well on the way to making an electric

 motor.
-But that can't happen with our current setup: the wires will
+But that can't happen with our present setup: the wires will

 quickly tangle up.
 Not only that, but if the coil could rotate far